Uncertainty

-Uncertainty refers to epistemic situations involving imperfect or unknown information.
-It applies to predictions of future events, to physical measurements that are already made, or to the unknown.
-Uncertainty arises in partially observable or stochastic environments, as well as due to ignorance, indolence, or both.
-It arises in any number of fields, including insurance, philosophy, physics, statistics, economics, finance, medicine, psychology, sociology, engineering, metrology, meteorology, ecology and information science.
+Uncertainty or incertitude refers to situations involving imperfect or unknown information.
+It applies to predictions of future events, to physical measurements that are already made, or to the unknown, and is particularly relevant for decision-making.
+Uncertainty arises in partially observable or stochastic or complex or dynamic environments, as well as due to ignorance, indolence, or both.
+It arises in any number of fields, including insurance, philosophy, physics, statistics, economics, entrepreneurship, finance, medicine, psychology, sociology, engineering, metrology, meteorology, ecology and information science.

 Concepts

 Although the terms are used in various ways among the general public, many specialists in decision theory, statistics and other quantitative fields have defined uncertainty, risk, and their measurement as:

 Uncertainty

-The lack of certainty, a state of limited knowledge where it is impossible to exactly describe the existing state, a future outcome, or more than one possible outcome.
+The lack of certainty, a state of limited knowledge where it is impossible to exactly describe one or more of the following: the existing state or goal or set of options, the full set of possible future states or their probabilities or their values or utilities to stakeholders, the full set of stakeholders involved, or any other piece of information that inhibits the calculation of the full set of expected values for the options available.